-PHP is a very friendly language, so there are many developers out there who can get you up and running.
-There are also many great PHP frameworks (Symfony, Laravel, Aura, CodeIgnitor) and CMS platforms (Drupal, WordPress) that you can leverage in your PHP web application development.
-Unfortunately, much of the “dislike” of PHP comes from the overabundance of bad code out there.
+PHP is an amicable language, so many developers out there can get you up and running.
+There are also many remarkable PHP frameworks (Symfony, Laravel, Aura, CodeIgnitor) and CMS platforms (Drupal, WordPress) that you can leverage in your PHP web application development.
+Unfortunately, much of the “dislike” of PHP comes from the overabundance of wrong code out there.

 Do not judge PHP by its worst practitioners.